MrAhile/K8s-CKA/6-Troubleshooting/kube-dns.md

 coredns-78fcd69978-pmjl6   1/1     Running   0          160m
 ```

-2. Show the whole specification of the related deployment
+2. Show the whole specification of the related Deployment

 ```
 k -n kube-system get deploy/coredns -o yaml
 ```

-3. Which service account is used by the dns pods ?
+3. Which ServiceAccount is used by the dns Pods ?

 ```
 k -n kube-system get deploy/coredns -o jsonpath={.spec.template.spec.serviceAccountName}
 coredns
 ```

-4. Which roles / cluster roles are associated to this service account ?
+4. Which Roles / ClusterRoles are associated to this ServiceAccount ?

-There is no roles associated to the coredns service account:
+There is no Roles associated to the coredns ServiceAccount:

 ```
 k get rolebinding -o yaml -A | grep coredns
 ```

-There is one clusterrole associated to coredns:
+There is a ClusterRole associated to coredns:

 ```
 k get clusterrolebinding system:coredns -o yaml